View, Inc.: Products and technology

-The technology is designed to allow natural light to enter buildings while deflecting glare and infrared radiation when tinted.
-Each window pane adjusts its tint throughout the day, and has its own IP address allowing the windows to be controlled from an app.
+The technology is designed to facilitate the entry of natural light into buildings and, when tinted, reduces glare and deflects infrared radiation.
+Each window pane can adjust its tint variably throughout the day.
+Additionally, every pane possesses a unique IP address, enabling its control via an app.
 The intensity of the tint can be adjusted to control glare, direct sunlight coming in, and to modify privacy.

 By 2016, the company made panels that could be retrofitted as well as panels based on builders' specifications.

 In 2018, the firm partnered with Microsoft Azure IoT to develop a physical security system that notifies building managers when glass breaks.